cpb-/yocto-cooker/README.md

 The following attributes can be used:

 - `url`: the URL used to download the layer.
 This attribute is mandatory.
-- `method`: the way to handle the versionning of the layer. `chef`is currently developped mainly for `git`.
+- `method`: the way to handle the versioning of the layer. `chef`is currently developed mainly for `git`.
 Other methods will be available in the future.
 The `ignore` method tells `chef` to not download anything and to consider that the layer is already present.
 - `dir`: the path of the layer relative to the directory where you run `chef`. if `method` is `ignore` the layer must already be there and `dir` is mandatory.
 Otherwise, this is the place to store the downloaded layer.
 - `branch`: the `git` branch to use.
-Especially usefull when no `rev` is given.
+Especially useful when no `rev` is given.
 - `rev`: the `git` tag or index of the revision desired.